adeckmyn/maps/inst/README.md

 ##TO DO/DISCUSS:
 - Add 'proj4' support.
 This will have to be via a new argument e.g. \code{map(..., proj4="+proj=longlat"}.
 - Many islands remain nameless.
-- The naming convention is largely maintained, but some choices are different.
+- The old naming convention is largely maintained, but some choices are different.
 The changes mean that e.g. /region="France"/ now covers only metropolitan France, whithout (most of) the overseas departments and territories
 - Some inconsistencies in the naming procedure remain.
 For instance, while most countries are named by their full name, "UK" and "USA" are shortened in the same way as in the old data base.
 For UK, this even required a hack in the mapping code to avoid adding Ukrain to the map.
 - The iso3166 table may have to be adapted for the Natural Earth 1:10 database, some extra rows have already been inserted.